A PMP is a Project Management Professional who has been granted the prestigious PMP certification issued by the Project Management Institute (PMI).

 The PMP certification is surely not for everyone: a selection is made by PMI in order to keep the level high.
-The first roadblock is met immediately: in order to access the exam, the candidate must have been working as a project manager for 4,500 or 7,500 hours, depending on the education profile.
+The first roadblock is met immediately: in order to access the exam, the candidate must have been working as a project manager for 4,500 or 7,500 hours, depending on their previous PMP training.

-Other than that, it is necessary to pass an officially recognized 35 hours preparation course before applying.
+Other than that, it is necessary to pass an officially recognized 35 hours of project management education before applying.

-The exam itself, which it is undoubtedly not easy with its 200 challenging questions to be answered in four hours, is the last step of the selection process carried out by the PMI.
+The PMP exam itself, which is undoubtedly not easy with its 200 challenging questions to be answered in four hours, is the last step of the selection process carried out by the PMI.

-The very good news is that, after this hard path, the fatigue of getting the certification is well paid.
+The very good news is that, after this hard path, the fatigue of meeting all the certification requirements is well paid.

 The PMP certification has reached such a level of fame that it is often inserted as a preference or a pre-requisite in the job posts prepared by the employers worldwide.
 Also, the salary offered to a PMP is usually higher than the one offered to a non-certified project manager.

-What said explains why the PMP certification is such a sought after credential, and why it is indeed a good idea to get it, if you are an experienced project manager.
+With that said, let’s explain why the PMP certification is such a sought after credential.
+Additionally, let’s discuss why it’s a good idea for non-members to achieve this professional certification if you are an experienced project manager.

 What Do Project Management Professionals Do?

-Projects are run everywhere in the world: they can be defined as temporary endeavors which create something new, and this makes easily understandable why they are so widespread in the more diverse environments.
+Projects are run everywhere in the world; they can be defined as temporary endeavors which create something new.
+Hence, this makes it easily understandable as to why they are so widespread and project management experience is so valuable.